KnutSv/generator-vp-web/README.md

 $ yo vp-web
 ```

+## Using the generator
+Generate the files by running `gulp`

+To watch the files run `gulp watch`.
+This will watch the 'scss', 'img', and 'js'.

 ### Getting To Know Yeoman

 Yeoman has a heart of gold.
 He's a person with feelings and opinions, but he's very easy to work with.
 If you think he's too opinionated, he can be easily convinced.